isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 ##### **HYDRAGUN**
 *   20% discount on HYDRAGUN products is exclusively valid at&nbsp;[HYDRAGUN online store](https://www.hydragun.com/)
 *   Athletes must upload a picture/screenshot of their TS Rewards Card (physical card or eCard) via any of the following methods for the discount to be valid:
     *   Chat function at the bottom right corner of HYDRAGUN website.
-Note that “live” chat function will only be available on HYDRAGUN website 7am-7pm (Singapore Time), Mondays to Friday; or
+Note that "live" chat function will only be available on HYDRAGUN website 7am-7pm (Singapore Time), Mondays to Friday; or
     *   Email ([support@hydragun.com](mailto:support@hydragun.com)); or
     *   WhatsApp chat (+65 80119037).
 *   For step-by-step guide to enjoy Team Singapore rewards card discount on HYDRAGUN website, please click&nbsp;[here](/files/Our%20Work/Singapore%20Sports%20Institute/Athlete%20Life/Team%20Singapore%20Card/Steps_for_requesting_Team_Singapore_discount_on_hydragunsg_1.pdf)